 Hey everybody!
 We hope that you all enjoyed your Christmas holiday and had a joy celebrating the real reason for the season :)

-For today’s Tuesday Photography Tips & Tricks, we are super stoked today to be talking about a topic that sooo many of you have been asking about ever since we shared how we light and shoot details for receptions (Part 1, and Part 2).
+For today’s post, we are super stoked today to be talking about a topic that sooo many of you have been asking about ever since we shared how we light and shoot details for receptions (Part 1, and Part 2).
 Today we will share with you how we shoot people images at the reception!

 There is a TON of ground to cover when it comes to reception lighting, so there will be a few posts to come including some exclusive content with video for those of you who are signed up to our Photography Newsletter.
 Are you on the IN List?
 If not, sign up HERE!